Hydriam/LinuxWorkshopDownloader/README.md

 # LinuxWorkshopDownloader
 A Linux Gui App For Downloading Steam Workshop Elements

+**This app is only for gnu/linux distros, if you are on windows use: https://github.com/imwaitingnow/WorkshopDL**

 **The app is still work-in-progress**
 ## What this does?
 This tool can download mods from steam workshop using steamcmd,